marko-cs/mooc-sec-project-I/README.md

 # mood-sec-project-I

-This project has been created for course https://cybersecuritybase.mooc.fi/module-3.1.
+This project has been originally created for course https://cybersecuritybase.mooc.fi/module-3.1.
+Since that is has been used also on https://devopswithdocker.com/.

+# Devops with Docker

+[Dockerfile](./Dockerfile) added and tested how it can deployed to cloud using command line.
+After that needed configuration added for the Github Actions.

+Direct link to application https://kumpula-app.fly.dev/flawsapp/

 # Project